Diethood » Recipes » Diet » Gluten Free » Beautiful + Easy Acai Bowl Recipe

 How to Make an Acai Bowl

 2. Blend.
 Next, get your blender out and throw in slices of banana, frozen berries, juice, yogurt, and acai puree.
 Process until completely blended.
-P.S.
-You can also use acai powder.
-1 tablespoon acai powder = 1 packet.

 Topping Ideas

-• Hemp seeds or chia seeds
+• Seeds: Hemp or chia seeds to add a nutty flavor and texture.

-two bowls filled with acai blend
+Two bowls filled with acai blend smoothies.

 Tips for Success

-• Using frozen fruit is KEY.
+• Using frozen fruit is key.
 It’s what gives the bowl its signature thickness.

 • Experiment with veggies and liquids.
 Add in some kale or spinach, and you can also use different liquids like, milk, water, or nut milk.

-• Yes.
-I can get 2 to 3 servings out of this recipe: Eat one serving, then put the rest in the freezer for the coming days.
-I suggest to put the acai blend in mason jars – no toppings – and keep in the freezer.
+I can get 2 to 3 servings from this recipe.
+Eat one serving, then put the rest in the freezer for the coming days.
+I suggest putting the acai blend in mason jars – no toppings – and keeping it in the freezer.
+When ready, let the acai blend sit at room temperature until partially thawed; stir and serve.

 ENJOY!